anthonmanix/mnx-color/README.md

 ### Features

-+ Supports CSS3 color formats (named, hex, rgb, rgba)
++ Supports all CSS3 color formats
 + No dependencies other than AngularJS
 + Easy to style